• squirrel •

 Meaning: A arboreal rodent with a long, bushy tail, common in the Americas, Europe, and parts of Asia.

 Notes: Today's Good Word refers to an animal so common that it has acquired an entourage of relatives.
 Squirrelly started out meaning "like a squirrel", but quickly slid into "crazy, jumpy, nervous".
 (That is the nickname by which my son the architect calls his older daughter.)
-This word also was "verbed", as Pogo put it.
+This word also was "verbed", as Calvin of the "Calvin and Hobbes" comic strip put it.
 To squirrel something away is to hide it like squirrels store nuts for the winter, either burying them in the ground or putting them away in their nests.

 In Play: Squirrels can be pests in many ways.
 Here is one way: "The squirrels bury their nuts in my flower bed, and in the spring I must spend all day pulling up walnut sprouts."
 They can drive you squirrelly if they get into the attic of your house: "Toots Sweet has squirrels in his attic and bats in his belfry."